-You'll find detailed descriptions and suggested submitters for each track to help guide your decision.
+You'll find detailed track descriptions and the types of authors who are likely to submit to each of the tracks below to help guide your decision.
 If your work spans multiple areas, select the track that best represents your core message or intended impact.